 Why is my skimmer basket always full?

 Some pool owners will need to empty their skimmer basket more often than others.
-In particular, if you have a lot of plants surrounding your pool and especially if you live in a relatively windy area, you may need to empty your skimmer basket more often.
+In particular, if you have a lot of plants surrounding your pool, especially if you live in a relatively windy area, you may need to empty your skimmer basket more often.
 To counter this, I recommend making sure large shedding plants are moved away from the edge of the pool.

 How often should you empty your skimmer basket?